 Angela's research interest lies in the translational applications of molecular techniques in cancer diagnosis.
 She is also affiliated with the Australian Pancreatic Cancer Genome Initiative providing specialist input in hepatobiliaryand upper gastrointestinal pathology.

 Kim George (left) is a senior administrative officer at Pathology North, Royal North Shore Hospital, with extensive experience in medical transcription and pathology data curation and mining.

 Kim created the foundational datasets for the group and established processes to mine pathology information systems for data which now accompany our tissue resource.

-Mahtab Farzin (right) is a pathology registrar at Royal North Shore Hospital and a trainee with the Royal College of Pathologists of Australasia.
+Mahtab Farzin (right) is a fellow of the Royal College of Pathologists of Australasia.
 Her research interest lies in the development of potential new cancer diagnostics which can help fine-tune cancer treatment for individual patients.

 Mahtab has published on the validation of novel biomarkers in pituitary and lung cancers, and is currently involved in the validation of EGFR and ALK mutation specific immunohistochemistry in lung cancer.

 Shane Battye (right), trained in histopathology at the Austin, Box Hill and Peter MacCallum Cancer Hospitals after graduating from the University of Melbourne.
 Shane co-founded the digital pathology hub, Pathobin in 2013.
 His major diagnostic interests include urological and gastrointestinal pathology.